-View Settings in the windows Printer GUI

-How it works...
+Open the Windows Settings applet, click on Devices and then click on Printers & scanners.
+Next, click on the SalesPrinter1 printer, then click on Manage.
+Finally, click on Printer properties.w it works...

 In step 1, you create a new OU in the Reskit.Org domain (Sales), then create two new Universal security groups (SalesGroup and SalesAdmins).

-In step 2, you create two Security.Principal.NTAccounts for the two security groups.
-In step 3, you use these two new object to retrieve the Security IDs (SIDs) for each of the group.
-In step 4, you cratate a Security Descriptor Description Language (SDDL) permission set.
+In step 2, you create two Security.Principal.NTAccount objects with the properties of the two security groups.
+In step 3, you use these two objects to retrieve the Security IDs (SIDs) for each of the groups.
+In step 4, you create a Security Descriptor Description Language (SDDL) permission set.

-In step 5, you use the Get-Printer to return a WMI object that describesd the printer.
+In step 5, you use Get-Printer to return a WMI object that describes the printer.
 Then in step 6, you use Set-Printer to set the ACL for your printer.
 These first six steps produce no console output.

 In step 7, you observe the ACL by using the Windows Printer GUI.
 The output looks like this: